 Speak to a collaborative law specialist

-Richard Barge, Partner and team leader based in the Chester office has been specially-trained to allow him to engage in collaborative law.
-Richard is a specialist at guiding couples to resolve their disputes through a mutual agreement instead of the stress and costly option of going to court.
 Collaborative law is a progressively popular way of resolving conflicts between couples and it could be suitable for you and your situation, with honesty and time, your divorce can be made as amicable as possible with the support of your lawyer.
-Contact us for more information by completing the form below.
+Contact our family law solicitors for more information.

 Key Contacts